Syrian actress treads new stage in Syrian protests

 The actress insists Sunnis and Alawites can still live together despite the spiral of sectarian violence in Homs, pointing to conservative Sunni families who have opened their homes to shelter her from security forces.

-"The regime portrays Homs as a hub for extreme Islam, but I walk in Sunni neighborhoods distributing flyers, and go like this, without a veil, into the homes of religious families and discuss politics and organizing the next protest," she said.
+"The regime portrays Homs as a hub for extreme Islam, but I walk in Sunni neighbourhoods distributing flyers, and go like this, without a veil, into the homes of religious families and discuss politics and organising the next protest," she said.

-A YouTube video showed Suleiman standing on a podium last month in the Sunni neighborhood of Khalidiya in Homs, chanting "One, one, one.
+A YouTube video showed Suleiman standing on a podium last month in the Sunni neighbourhood of Khalidiya in Homs, chanting "One, one, one.
 Syrian people are one."

 The crowd, waving Syrian green and white flags from the era before Assad's Baath Party took power in a 1963 military coup, thunders after her "Khalidiya: free and proud."